zhqu1148980644/TMP/leetcode/84-Largest-Rectangle-in-Histogram.md

 2. ##### expanding O(n)

-- For a certain bar `k`, the maximum area can be achieved by extending to both sides is bounded only by the height of itself denoted as `h[k]`.
+- For a certain bar `k`, the maximum area can be achieved by extending to both sides, the area is bounded only by the height of itself denoted as `h[k]`.
 Thus we need to get the maximum region it can be extended to.
-    - The leftmost bar left to the current bar whose height is less than or equal to `h[k]` is `i`.
+    - The first bar left to the current bar whose height is less than or equal to `h[k]` is `i`.
-    - The rightmost bar is `j` following the same rule as above.
+    - The right boundary bar denoted as `j` with the same rule as above.
     - Them maximum area can be calculated as `h[k] * (j - i)`
 - Codes below find the first bar with height lower than the center bar, thus the fomulation has changed to `h[k] * (j - i - 1)`.
 ```c++